Nalchity Upazila

 Nalchity (নলছিটি) is an upazila of Jhalokati District in Barisal Division, Bangladesh.

 History

+Long prior to this administrative arrangement, Nalchiti had already attained prominence as the principal commercial hub of the region.
+Contemporary accounts and subsequent scholarly assessments indicate that the area witnessed a steady influx of foreign merchants from diverse lands, reflecting its importance within wider networks of trade.
+Notably, Chinese traders are understood to have played a significant role in the commerce of salt and betel nut in this locality.
+Material and toponymic traces of their presence are commonly identified by researchers in the present-day China Bazar of Nalchiti and in the Chinese grave situated near the bus stand.

 Some family members of Isa Khan moved from Sarail to Nalchity.
 Abdul Ghani Khan, a 14th-generation descendant of Isa Khan, is the current head of this branch of the family.
 The region later became a free looting field and slave trading zone for Magh and Portuguese pirates.
-In 1654, Shah Shuja built two forts in one night in the village of Shujabad to better control the region, and to counter piracy.
+In 1654, the Mughal prince Shah Shuja built two forts (Andar Qila and Bahir Qila) in one night in the village of Shujabad to better control the region, and to counter piracy.
 One was built with mud, and the other with bricks.
-The ruins of the forts are visible from the Barisal-Jhalokati highway.
+The ruins of the forts, known as Bhutergarh, are visible from the Barisal-Jhalokati highway.
+The nearby Mallikpur Jame Mosque is also attributed to Prince Shah Shuja.
+Another historical site in Nalchity is the ancient Amirabad Khan Bari Mosque established by Khuda Nawaz Khan, and this is rooted in the oral Barisailla folklore tradition due to its connection with the Barisailla legends of Asman Singh of Shujabad.